 French Conversation: The French Conversation Club of San Clemente invites people to attend meetings for casual conversation in French from 2 p.m. to 4 p.m.
 Wednesdays at Café Calypso, 114 Avenida Del Mar.
 Information: 949.493.5228.

 Downtown Parking: City Hall and the Downtown Business Associations have published an updated map of free public parking in the downtown district.
-It shows which lots are all-day and which have a three-hour limit, locations of public restrooms, etc. The brochures are being distributed to downtown stores and placed in the bench areas, in local hotels and in city offices.
-Information: City Hall, 949.361.8200.
+It shows which lots are all-day and which have a three-hour limit, locations of public restrooms, etc. The brochures are distributed to downtown stores, bench areas, local hotels and city offices.
+Information: 949.361.8200.

 Help for Pet Owners: If you own a pet and it dies, what do you do?
 The San Clemente/Dana Point Animal Shelter offers two options for residents.
 The cost for simple disposal is $15 if you take your pet to the shelter and $35 if you have an animal control officer pick it up.
 Cremation fees range from $50 to $220.
 Information: 949.492.1617.